rackerlabs/rackspace-how-to/content/rackconnect/accessing-rackconnect-cloud-servers.md

 **Note**: Disregard the initial public IP address assigned to your cloud servers when they are built.
-With RackConnect v2.0, the automation processes deactivates the initial public IP address.
+With RackConnect v2.0, the automation processes deactivate the initial public IP address.

 ### Alternative methods of connecting to your RackConnect cloud servers